Urdatorn/norma-syllabarum-graecarum/README.md

 - Nonnus (*Dionysiaca* 1-20, dactylic hexameter) ✅
 - Quintus (*Posthomerica* 1-20, dactylic hexameter) ✅

+None of these texts snippets are included in the [Hypotactic](https://github.com/Urdatorn/hypotactic) corpus, which means that a model trained on Hypotactic will not have any unfair advantage.

-(Soon we will also include here the marked up corpus of all textually-sound responding songs of Aristophanes, borrowed from my project *Aristophanis Cantica*.
-In order not to thus schew the benchmark towards comedy, it is recommended to test on the Aristophanean corpus separately.)
+We also include here the marked-up corpus of all the 78 responding songs of Aristophanes, borrowed from my project [*Aristophanis Cantica*](https://github.com/Urdatorn/aristophanis-cantica).
+For further details, see that repository.
+In order not to thus schew the benchmark towards comedy, it is recommended to test on the Aristophanean corpus separately.

-# Markup Format
+## Markup Format

 The markup is straight-forward:
 - square brackets [] enclose heavy syllables
 - curly brackets {} enclose light syllables
 - carets ^ follow short ambiguous vowels (α, ι, υ)
 - underscores _ follow long ambiguous vowels (α, ι, υ)

+In prose, for ease of comparison we consider the sentence to be the equivalent of the verse line, with the consequence that the final syllable of a sentence will be considered heavy if it ends with a consonant, even though the following sentence begins with a vowel; i.e. a prose *brevis in longo*.

 With regard to vowel length, the benchmark is designed to test performance of open (light) syllables only.
 This means that *all* open syllables with ambiguous vowels (α, ι, υ) have them marked with carets or underscores, while this is only *sporadically* true for closed syllables (and in such cases mostly before mute-liquid clusters).